AnnsTomy/YELP-POLARITY-LLM/README.md

 Subsets of the dataset were set aside for testing and training.
 Tokenization was performed using the DistilBERT autotokenizer, which converted unprocessed text into numerical representations that the model could understand.
 The sequences had a maximum length of 128 tokens before being padded and truncated.
 TensorFlow tensors were generated from labels, and training and testing TensorFlow datasets were established.

+**Model Architecture**:  DistilBERT is a faster, smaller, and more resource-efficient variant of the original BERT model that still retains the majority of its functionalities.
+It accomplishes this by employing a number of optimizations, such as knowledge distillation to draw lessons from the original BERT model, lowering the number of transformer layers, and utilizing dynamic masking.